vidhur2k/CS6400-Project/README.md

 **Data Preprocessing using Pandas**
 - A significant amount of time went into the preprocessing stage of the data pipeline due to poor documentation of the data.
 - All of the preprocessing is in the `preprocessing.ipynb` notebook.
 To run it, you need to have **Jupyter** installed.
 If you don't have it installed, use [these](https://jupyter.org/install) instructions.
+- All third party libraries can be installed using the following commands (which are present in the first cell of the notebook):
+   `pip install numpy` and `pip install pandas`.

 **Benchmarking**
 - As far as this is concerned, we ran simple read and update latency tests on both databases.
 The results are